Valadis-Mastoras/SemiGramEx/README.md

 #### Exercise type

-* The Fill-in-the-blank exercise, is a usual exercise type where the target linguistic construction to be taught of, is being blanked and the lemma form is provided instead.
+* The Fill-in-the-blank exercise, is a usual exercise type where the linguistic construction to be taught of, is being blanked and the lemma form is is demonstrated as a hint to the learner.
 Eg: Thomas _____ (go) to the cinema yesterday.

-* The Find-the-mistake exercise, is an exercise type where the target linguistic construction to be taught of, is ill-injected with a relevant mistake.
+* The Find-the-mistake exercise, is an exercise type where well-formed sentences are converted into ill-formed ones, with relevant mistakes.
 The learner should eventually identify and correct the mistakes or even just identify that a mistake exists in a sentence.
-For example, the sentence: Thomas was going to the cinema yesterday. could be a mistake-injected version of the sentence: Thomas went to the cinema yesterday.
+For example, the sentence: Thomas was going to the cinema yesterday. could be an ill-formed version of the sentence: Thomas went to the cinema yesterday.

 * The Multiple-choice exercise, is an exercise type similar with the Fill-in-the-blank one.
-The main difference, is that instead of presenting the lemma form as a hint for the learner, the solution of the blanked target is presented along with a number of possible wrong choices (distractors).
+The main difference, is that instead of presenting the lemma form as a hint for the learner, the solution is demonstrated as an option to the learner, along with a set of wrong options.

 #### Teaching goal

 * SemiGrammEx targets for the moment Verb Tenses learning.
-More specifically, three pairs of Verb Tenses are provided, those being Present Simple and Present Progressive, Past Simple and Past Progressive, Present Perfect and Past perfect.
+More specifically, three groups of Verb Tenses are provided, those being the Present Simple and Present Progressive group, the Past Simple and Past Progressive group and the Present Perfect and Past perfect group.
 Those Verb Tenses were chosen as the most suitable learning candidates, given the available input resources.

-* Each exercise type, targets those six Verb Tenses in pairs.
-Taking as an example the Present Simple/Progressive tenses pair, a Fill-in-the-blank exercise would generate sentences with a blanked target verb either in Present Simple, either in Present Progressive.
-Similarly, for the Find-the-mistake and Multiple-choice exercises in the same example, a verb construction in Present Simple would be replaced with the according construction in Present Progressive, presenting in this way either a sentence with a wrong verb tense for the former exercise type, either a sentence with the target verb construction blanked and two options in Present Simple and Present Continuous presented as possible solutions.
+* Each exercise type, targets those six Verb Tenses in groups, meaning that half of the generated exercise types would concern the first verb tense existing in a target group, and the other half, the other verb tense in the same group.
+Eg: for a Fill-in-the-blank exercise type, for the Present Simple/Progressive group and a number of 10 exercise instances to be generated, 5 FIB exercise instances would be generated for the Present Simple tense and 5 for the Present Progressive.

 ### Extra options